Spandamn/Ketflix/README.md

 Once built, the application is deployed using the command `sam deploy`, which use AWS CloudFormation to create the resources required by the App.

 The Frontend has been written in HTML and Javascript with styling in CSS; and it is hosted on Github pages.
 When commits are made, they are autodeployed to Github Pages.

+For testing purposes, you can use the username `sneedmn@sneed.com` and password `123`; or you can register a new email.